 Everyone makes mistakes but the following fatal mistakes caused huge losses to the individuals or companies.
 These mistakes are mostly of financial nature.
 These were published in the Economics Times of India.

-1. Turning down J.K Rowling: 12 publishing houses rejected Harry Potter’s manuscript before Bloomsbury took her on the advice of company chairman daughter.
-Rowling has earned $ 1billion till now.
+No.1: Turning down J.K Rowling: 12 publishing houses rejected Harry Potter’s manuscript before Bloomsbury took her on the advice of company chairman daughter.
+Rowling has earned $ 1 billion till now

-3. Not buying Google for $1 million: Larry Page and Sergei Bin went to sell the search engine to Excite CEO George Bell in 1999.
+No.3.
+Not buying Google for $1 million: Larry Page and Sergey Brin went to sell the search engine to Excite CEO George Bell in 1999.
 Bell rejected the offer and now the value of Google is $365 billion.

-9. Signing Brian Poole and the Tremeloes: In 1962, record studio Decca auditioned two bands in their London studio deciding to sign Brian Poole and Tremeloes.
-The band they rejected was 4-piece outfit from Liverpool called Beatles.
+No 9.
+Signing Brian Poole and the Tremeloes: In 1962, record studio Decca auditioned two bands in their London studio deciding to sign Brian Poole and Tremeloes.
+The band they rejected was 4-piece outfit from Liverpool called Beatles

-10. Misspelling a company name: Company sued British government for pound 9 million after a clerical error inserting a rouge “s” in the name causing the wrong company being named for liquidation.
-The company to be sued for was called Taylor and Son Taylor and Son and with additional s became Taylor and Sons which collapsed after this wrong liquidation.
+10. Misspelling a company name: Company sued British government for pound 9 million after a clerical error inserting a rogue “s” in the name causing the wrong company being named for liquidation.
+The company to be sued for was called Taylor and Son and with additional s became Taylor and Sons which collapsed after this wrong liquidation.